uvarc/rc-website/content/userinfo/rivanna/software/bowtie2.md

 * The `EBROOTBOWTIE2` environment variable is set to the Bowtie2 installation directory after you load the `bowtie2` module.
 * Note that you have to preload the `gcc` module before loading bowtie2.

-## The SLURM Job Script
+## The Slurm Job Script

-The SLURM script defines the Rivanna resources needed to run the Bowtie2 indexing and alignment.
+The Slurm script defines the Rivanna resources needed to run the Bowtie2 indexing and alignment.
 Bowtie2 can utilize multiple cpu cores on a single compute node.
 It does not support execution on multiple nodes.

 Let's create a textfile that serves as our job script, `alignment.slurm`, with the following content: